GoogleChromeLabs/carlo/README.md

 node example.js
 ```

-Check out [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) and [terminal](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/terminal) examples with richer UI and RPC-based communication between the Web and Node under the [examples](https://github.com/GoogleChromeLabs/carlo/tree/master/examples) folder.
+Check out [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) and [terminal](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/terminal) examples with richer UI and RPC-based communication between the Web and Node in the [examples](https://github.com/GoogleChromeLabs/carlo/tree/master/examples) folder.

 <!-- [END getstarted] -->

 ## API

-Check out [API](https://github.com/GoogleChromeLabs/carlo/blob/master/API.md) to get familiar with Carlo API.
+Check out the [API](https://github.com/GoogleChromeLabs/carlo/blob/master/API.md) to get familiar with Carlo.

 ## Contributing to Carlo

-Check out [contributing guide](https://github.com/GoogleChromeLabs/carlo/blob/master/CONTRIBUTING.md) to get an overview of Carlo development.
+Look at the [contributing guide](https://github.com/GoogleChromeLabs/carlo/blob/master/CONTRIBUTING.md) to get an overview of Carlo's development.

 <!-- [START faq] -->

 ## FAQ

 #### Q: What was the motivation behind this project when we already have Electron and NW.js?
-How this differs from these platforms, how it helps to achieve something that's not possible/harder with these two?
+How does this project differ from these platforms, how does it achieve something that is not possible/harder with Electron or NW.js?

-- One of the motivations is to demonstrate how browser installed locally can be used with Node out of the box.
+- One of the motivations of this project is to demonstrate how browsers that are installed locally can be used with Node out of the box.
-- Unlike with Electron, Node v8 and Chrome v8 engines are decoupled in Carlo, providing a maintainable model with the ability of the independent updates of the underlying components.
-Carlo is less about branding and is more about productivity + giving the control over bundling to the user.
+- Node v8 and Chrome v8 engines are decoupled in Carlo, providing a maintainable model with the ability to independently update underlying components.
+Carlo gives the user control over bundling and is more about productivity than branding.

-#### Q: Can Node app using Carlo be packaged as a Desktop app?
+#### Q: Can a Node app using Carlo be packaged as a Desktop app?

-One can use the [pkg](https://github.com/zeit/pkg) project to package their Node app as a Desktop app.
-Carlo does not provide the branding configurability such as application icon or customizable menus, it focuses on the productivity and Web/Node interoperability instead.
-Check out the [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) example and call `pkg package.json` in it to see how it works.
+The [pkg](https://github.com/zeit/pkg) project can be used to package a Node app as a Desktop app.
+Carlo does not provide branding configurability such as application icons or customizable menus, instead Carlo focuses on productivity and Web/Node interoperability.
+Check out the [systeminfo](https://github.com/GoogleChromeLabs/carlo/tree/master/examples/systeminfo) example and call `pkg package.json` to see how it works.

 #### Q: What happens if the user does not have Chrome installed?

-Carlo prints error message when it can't locate Chrome.
+Carlo prints an error message when Chrome can not be located.

 #### Q: What is the minimum Chrome version that Carlo supports?